Bilal2453/coro-docs/docs/coro-http.md

 [coro-http](https://github.com/luvit/lit/blob/master/deps/coro-http.lua) is a library for manipulating the HTTP(s) protocol in a sync code-style making use of Lua coroutines, while actually keeping it async behind the scenes.

-Can used as a great replacement for the Luvit 2 built-in http & https libraries, to get rid of the callback code-style, with a more user-friendly interface.
-This is achieved through coroutines yielding and resuming without blocking the main event loop of [luv](https://github.com/luvit/luv/), although that means your requests must always run inside some kind of a coroutine, which some may consider it a downside since Luvit 2 doesn't wrap the main code chunk in a coroutine automatically.
+Can be used as a great replacement for the Luvit 2 built-in http & https libraries, to get rid of the callback code-style, with a more user-friendly interface.
+This is achieved through coroutines yielding and resuming without blocking the main event loop of [luv](https://github.com/luvit/luv/), although that means your requests must always run inside some kind of a coroutine, which some may consider as a downside since Luvit 2 doesn't wrap the main code chunk in a coroutine automatically.

-Many thanks for [@trumedian](https://github.com/truemedian) for helping out with correcting many invalid details, better wording and terms, and pointing out typos.
+Many thanks for [@trumedian](https://github.com/truemedian) for helping out with correcting many details, better wording, and pointing out typos.

 ----